API Hooks

 const { mutation } = useModelCreate(model, mutationOptions);

-a string for the model name or an already existing model object (from useModel or getModel)mutationOptions
+modela string for the model name or an already existing model object (from useModel or getModel)mutationOptionsa set of options passed to useMutation (for instance to set theenabledoption)

 and in addition to the [useMutation returns, useModelCreate returns: